Vaskivskyi/docs-asusrouter/docs/guide/faq/README.md

 ## Aura RGB

 Aura RGB support development is currently on hold.
-Development requires an additional device.
-You can support purchase of a device required via donate on [Buy Me a Coffee](https://www.buymeacoffee.com/vaskivskyi/w/2147).
+Development and debugging requires a [compatible device](#when-the-feature-will-be-implemented).

 ## Connected devices